 For example, faced with high levels of poverty and unemployment in the 1960s, Singapore has since evolved into one of the world’s most prosperous cities through smart urban planning and investment in public transport.

 We have identified several ways in which city leaders can help make the urbanisation process more sustainable.
 Effective planning to reduce the need to travel around cities, together with efficient public transport for when it is unavoidable, can make a big difference.
-Wider use of electric, hydrogen or natural gas-driven vehicles also make a major contribution to sustainability, as does switching from coal- to gas-fired power generation.
+Wider use of electric, hydrogen or natural gas-driven vehicles also makes a major contribution to sustainability, as does switching from coal- to gas-fired power generation.